butlermh/deli/README.md

-deli
+(Sorry folks, this code is old and rusty - in the process of updating, please be patient ...)

+DELI Delivery Context Library
 ====

-Java library for processing / validating UAProf profiles

-DELI Delivery Context Library

-Send all support requests to
+Send all support requests to markhenrybutler@gmail.com
-markhenrybutler@gmail.com

 For additional information see http://delicon.sourceforge.net/